agata-sm/nbis-epigenomics-workshop/docs/tutorials/lab-chipseq-processing.md

 module unload NGSUtils/0.5.9
 ```

-**Finally** we can compute the **read coverage normalised to 1x coverage** using tool bamCoveraged from [deepTools](http://deeptools.readthedocs.io/en/latest/content/tools/bamCoverage.html), a set of tools developed for ChIP-seq data analysis and visualisation.
+**Finally** we can compute the **read coverage normalised to 1x coverage** using tool `bamCoverage` from [deepTools](http://deeptools.readthedocs.io/en/latest/content/tools/bamCoverage.html), a set of tools developed for ChIP-seq data analysis and visualisation.
 Normalised tracks enable comparing libraries sequenced to a different depth when viewing them in a genome browser such as [IGV](http://deeptools.readthedocs.io/en/latest/content/tools/bamCoverage.html).

 We are still working with subset of data (chromosomes 1 and 2) hence the **effective genome size** used here is 492449994 (4.9e8).
 For hg19 the effective genome size would be set to 2.45e9 (see [publication](http://www.nature.com/nbt/journal/v27/n1/fig_tab/nbt.1518_T1.html).